Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Wood’s Dispatch (1854) → Magna Carta of English Education.

-Macaulay’s Minute (1835) → English medium & western sciences.
+Macaulay’s Minute (1835) → English medium & Western sciences.

 Key Point

-The British developed transport and communication networks to serve colonial interests — enabling troop movement, revenue collection, and integration of Indian markets with Britain, though these changes had long-term developmental impacts on India.
+The British developed transport and communication networks primarily to serve colonial interests — enabling troop movement, revenue collection, and integration of Indian markets with Britain, though these changes had long-term developmental impacts on India.

-The British developed transport and communication networks to serve colonial interests — enabling troop movement, revenue collection, and integration of Indian markets with Britain, though these changes had long-term developmental impacts on India.
+The British developed transport and communication networks primarily to serve colonial interests — enabling troop movement, revenue collection, and integration of Indian markets with Britain, though these changes had long-term developmental impacts on India.

 Tap a card to add note • Use the highlight Listen button to play the full section